 Once the ball moves, you move.
 Even when the ball isn’t moving, you need to move.
 On defense, you adjust and this drill helps get you accustomed to that.
 Most of the time, the smart move is to help out on the crease.
 So once you hit one cone, help out on the crease and recover.
 You want to recover and never turn your back to the ball.
 If you have to, use a drop step so you can keep looking at the next cone you’re going to approach

 During this cone drill, get used to talking more on defense.
 Say “ball” when you approach, and say “I’m in” when you recover.
 Every little bit of talk helps your defense stay on track when it’s applicable to the situation.
 And any talk at all intimidates the offense.
 So be sure to always be vocal.

 “An amateur practices until he can do a thing right, a professional until he can’t do it wrong”

 Become a professional, or at least try.
-Always strive to get a little bit of a better position with a quicker breakdown.
-Maximize your efficiency and don’t waste steps.
+Always strive to get a little bit of a better position with a quick breakdown.
+Maximize your efficiency, and don’t waste steps.
 Put in the work in a drill as simple as this and reap the rewards on the field.